jeremy-swack/applied-machine-learning/project_2.md

 This ROC curve appears to be closer to 45 degrees when compared to the others.
 However, the model still seems to be fairly comparable to the others

 ## Analyzing all the Models

+Based on accuracy score, it appears the final boosted trees model in Python performed the best.
+However, all of the models perfromed extremely similarly.
+This is likely a result of only having a few variables to predict wealth.
+With more variables, particularly geospatial variables like from the GPS dataset we also pulled from DHS, it would probably be possible to create a model that performed better than the ones we created.
+It is also interesting to note in the R scripts how the ROC plots for the two models showed it was easier to differentiate between wealth levels 1 and 5 but not 2-4.
+This is likely because the poorest and wealthiest communites have more similar characteristics in their respective groups that allowed the models to pick up on the differences between them.
+Adding a geospatial component to the models would likely give a better chance of finding discrete differences between the middle wealth value groups.